cazbacelar/phonebook-backend/README.md

 # Phonebook backend

 This is the backend part of the phonebook app project of the Full Stack Open course.
+The fullstack application was deployed using fly.io and it is available here: https://ancient-bird-6685.fly.dev/

 This is a Node.js application that creates a simple RESTful API for a phonebook.
 It uses Express.js, a popular Node.js web application framework, to handle HTTP requests and responses.